-We never left Penny’s side, during our three month stay in the NICU.
-Time was limited and it was important for us be there, to advocate and give Penny the love that only we could give, improving her quality of life.
-Our time together could not have happened without family, friends, community, and support from organizations like the Ronald McDonald House.
-We were gifted priceless time as a family, and cherished every moment.
-Our journey of impending loss was able to also be our journey of togetherness, memories, and much much more.
+We never left Penny’s side during our three-month stay in the NICU.
+Time was limited and it was important for us to be there, to advocate for Penny, and give her the love that only we could give, improving her quality of life.
+Our time together could not have happened without family, friends, community, and support from organizations like the Ronald McDonald House and her amazing medical team.
+We were given the priceless gift of time and cherished every moment.
+Our journey of impending loss was able to also be our journey of togetherness, memories, and much, much more.

-Throughout Penny’s journey, she faced many challenges, but was also very accomplished.
-She did a lot more than what was expected from her MRI and CT and EEG results.
+Throughout Penny’s journey, she faced many challenges but also had many accomplishments.
+She did so much more than was expected based on her MRI, CT, and EEG results.
 She knew who Mama and Dada were!
 She could hear and see us.
-She loved to hit her toy fish and every time we said, “You did it Penny!”
+She loved to hit her toy fish and every time we said, “You did it, Penny!”
 The BEST day ever was when she learned how to SMILE!
 It was so beautiful.
 Penny loved affection and responded to encouragement.
-She often told us in baby talk and through the expression of her pretty eyes.
-For a short amount of time, Penny was able to visit with her family in person.
-Until the pandemic arrived.
+She communicated to us in baby talk and through the expression of her pretty eyes.
+For a short amount of time, Penny was able to visit with her family in person until the pandemic arrived.
 COVID made it impossible for us and Penny to be around others.
-Penny had no indoor visitations, except for Hospice and window visits from her loved ones, due to her compromised immune system.
-Even through the pandemic, we still found ways to celebrate Penny’s life, as a family.
+Penny had no indoor visitations, except for Hospice and window visits from her loved ones due to her compromised immune system.
+Even through the pandemic, we still found ways to celebrate Penny’s life as a family.

 As Penny grew, her brain couldn’t keep up with her body’s demands and the conditions worsened.
 After 8 courageous months, Penny decided it was time.
 She peacefully passed away in Mom and Dad’s arms from respiratory failure on June 28, 2020.
-Penny finally gained the glitter wings she requested and rode her unicorn Hope, onto a rainbow into the sky.
+Penny finally gained the glitter wings she requested and rode her unicorn Hope onto a rainbow into the sky, free from pain and into eternal happiness and love.
 We always told her she could do and be anything she ever imagined and could visit us anytime.

-Our sweet Penny gifted us with a shining light of love and hope, that we will continue to carry that light through the work of Penny’s Pals.
+Our sweet Penny gifted us with a shining light of love and hope, and we will continue to carry that light through the work of Penny’s Pals.